iorodeo/bias_docs/build_environ_setup_win.rst

 Next edit the generated  Makefile and change -march=i486 to -march=x86-64.
-With openssl-1.0.1p I also need to edit the files md5test.c, rc5test.c and jpaketest.c in the test directory and change the line
+With openssl-1.0.1p I also needed to edit the files md5test.c, rc5test.c and jpaketest.c in the test directory and change the line

 .. code-block:: c